 Aside from being extremely rewarding, this career choice also comes with a wealth of other benefits, such as the following:

 - No More Selling: You never again have to sell (convince/persuade/promote) anything to your potential customers.
-By this, I mean that you can show people your skills and knowledge to demonstrate your capability to prospective buyers in an educational way, through blog posts, online courses, live streams, webinars, eBooks, etc., and this will bring you far better results than traditional marketing campaigns ever could.
+By this, I mean that you can show people your skills and knowledge to demonstrate your capability to prospective buyers in an educational way, through blog posts, selling online courses, live streams, webinars, eBooks, audiobooks, etc., and this will bring you far better results than traditional marketing campaigns ever could.